ktatar/MASOM/README.md

 =====================

-Keep in touch for the Variable Markov Model Max-Order versions of MASOM...
+Keep in touch for the Variable Markov Model Max-Order versions of MASOM for interactive music systems...
 The guide is upcoming...

 # Publications